datacarpentry/datacarpentry.github.io/pages/lessons.md

 <hr>

-## Materials under development

 ### <a id="geospatial-curriculum"></a> Geospatial Data Workshop

-These materials are scheduled for release and will be available for teaching in July 2018.

 This workshop is co-developed with the National Ecological Observatory Network [(NEON)](http://www.neonscience.org).
 It focuses on working with geospatial data - managing and understanding spatial data formats, understanding coordinate reference systems, and working with Raster and Vector data in R for analysis and visualization.